Platform

 You’ll have to change how you develop your ads.
 All advertisements you produce should be high-quality, but CTV might just require more ads.
 Whereas linear TV ads limit testing, CTV requires ads for your specific audiences and can handle multiple different iterations for testing.

-Because CTV relies on more specific data for targeting, metrics are more performance-focused including completion rate, cost per completed view (CPCV), view-through conversions, and return on ad spend (ROAS).
+Because CTV relies on more specific data for targeting, metrics are more performance-focused, including completion rate, cost-per-completed-view (CPCV), view-through conversions, and return on ad spend (ROAS).
 Advertisers get a much better understanding of what they’re actually getting from CTV ads.

 Leverage Connected TV in Your Advertising Strategy